DIY Wedding Ideas

-There are lots of simple, quirky little ideas that you can do on a tight budget, that will look just as elegant, also adding a touch of homemade magic to a wedding, makes it look just that little more special and personal.
+There are lots of simple, quirky little DIY Wedding ideas that you can do on a tight budget, that will look just as elegant, also adding a touch of homemade magic to a wedding, makes it look just that little more special and personal.

-By asking friends and relatives to help out, this ensures they are involved in the day and I’m sure they would be honored to be able to help in some way, no matter how small.
+By asking friends and relatives to help out, this ensures they are involved in the day and I’m sure they would be honoured to be able to help in some way, no matter how small.

-A simple yet effective DIY centerpiece – save your empty jam and coffee jars, wrap some ribbon, hessian or another chosen material around.
+A simple yet effective DIY centrepiece – save your empty jam and coffee jars, wrap some ribbon, hessian or another chosen material around.
 Simply fill with a little posy from your own garden or buy some artificial flowers (there are some wonderful fake flowers around these days!)
 You have just made a beautiful centre piece which can also be used for your church/civil ceremony and then moved onto your tables ready for your wedding breakfast!